nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/client-settings.md

 </html>
 ```

-If you want to configure a `ClientSettingsPolicy` for a GRPCRoute, you can specify the GRPCRoute in the `spec.targetRef`:
+To configure a `ClientSettingsPolicy` for a GRPCRoute, you can specify the GRPCRoute in the `spec.targetRef`:

 ```yaml
 kubectl apply -f - <<EOF